Remember how blogging was once a journaling hobby where people wrote about friends, fashion, pets and family vacations?

 As for the sender information, you can also experiment here.

 Some bloggers use their full name, others the name of their blog or go with a “[First name] from [Blog]” construction.
+We go deeper into subject lines that boost open rates in the following Ultimate guide.

 ✅ Note down what subject line experiments you’d like to try